AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Offers a CPU-to-memory ratio of 1:4.
 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
--   Allows you to enable or disable Hyper-Threading.
+-   Allows you to enable or disable hyper-threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Applies to the following scenarios:
-    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Enterprise-level applications of various types and sizes
     -   Websites and application servers
     -   Game servers